 How to serve scrambled eggs

-Made this way, scrambled eggs are so satisfying and tasty.
-The butter gives them a lot of extra flavors and makes them so fluffy.
+When made this way, scrambled eggs are satisfying and tasty.
+The butter adds extra flavor and makes them fluffy.

-I only season them with salt and pepper after cooking, and sometimes add some herbs like chives, cilantro, or parsley.
+I season them only with salt and pepper after cooking and sometimes add herbs like chives, cilantro, or parsley.

 Occasionally, I add grated Parmigiano or Pecorino Romano when they are still in the pan.